ZartDrag/BVICAM-Hackathon/readme.txt

-Website for BVICAM's updoming hackathon.
+Website for BVICAM's upcoming hackathon.